| Autumn | Spring | Summer | |

 - Healthy choices

-- Motivation and behaviour Please click here for knowledge organiser | Taught discretely using the Jigsaw scheme: Autumn 1:
+- Motivation and behaviour Please click here for knowledge organiser | Taught discretely using the Jigsaw scheme: Summer 1:

 Relationships